Jeisse/FEN-P5-NeighborhoodMap/README.md

 # Neighborhood Project with Foursquare

 This is a project for the Udacity front end nanodegree.
-It is a neighborhood map of the Oklahoma City/Edmond area and some points of interest in that area.
+It is a neighborhood map of the Dublin/IE area and some points of interest in that area.

 ## Basic Instruction